bedro0/dockovpn/README.md

 ## Supporting Dockovpn

 Dockovpn is a team of cybersecurity experts developing leading edge projects in Networking, VPN, DevOPS and SecOPS domains.
-Project is supported entirely by volonteers.
+Project is supported entirely by volunteers.
 If you'd like to help support the future of the project, please consider:
 - Giving developer time (see [Contrubition Guidelines](https://github.com/alekslitvinenk/docker-openvpn/blob/master/CONTRIBUTING.md))!
 - Giving funds by becoming a sponsor on [GitHub](https://github.com/sponsors/dockovpn) or [OpenCollective](https://opencollective.com/dockovpn)!